-The full-size QX56 has now been renamed the QX80 for 2014.
-And while that only adds confusion to a vehicle that's already confusingly good on many fronts, there's a lot to appreciate, badging aside.
+For 2014, the QX80 badge replaces the QX56 nameplate, but the vehicle, a full-size luxury SUV, is essentially the same.
+It only adds confusion to a vehicle that's already confusingly good on many fronts; there's a lot to appreciate, badging aside.
 The QX80 is the best Infiniti SUV to date–and superior to at least a few of its competitors.
 At the same time, it's also a gas-guzzler without an alternative drivetrain in sight, though it's built in Japan by the company responsible for pioneering the first mass-market electric car, ever.

 Look to the QX's closest ancestor, the Nissan Patrol, and it's easy to see that this modern luxury barge still looks the part of a proper SUV.
 With its higher ground clearance, thinner profile and lighter side glass, the kinship is there.
 The old QX56 was American-made and bulky, and while the QX80 may still have the tall forehead and cheesy fender vents, its interior is a handsome blend of leather, burled wood and metallic trim, all arranged with logical controls and strong, masculine lines.